-RESPONSIBILITIES Approved provider and persons with management or control Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Families Contractors, volunteers and students R indicates legislation requirement, and should not be deleted Ensuring all staff have access to a copy of the service's Epilepsy and Seizures Policy and ensuring R ~ ✓ ✓ that they are aware of all enrolled children living with epilepsy or non-epileptic seizures Providing families of children with epilepsy or non- epileptic seizures with a copy of the service's Epilepsy and Seizures Policy (Regulation 91) and Administration of Medication Policy, upon enrolment/diagnosis of their child R ¥ ~ Facilitating communication between management, educators, staff and families regarding the service's Epilepsy and Seizures Policy ~ V ~ ~ ~ Ensuring that all educators' first aid qualifications, including CPR training, are current, meet the requirements of the National Law: Section 169(4) and National Regulations 137, and are approved by ACECQA R V ~ ~ Informing staff, either on enrolment or on initial diagnosis, that their child has epilepsy or non-epileptic seizures ~ Providing a copy of their child's Epilepsy Management Plan (including an Emergency Medication Management Plan where relevant) to the service at the time of enrolment.
-This plan must be reviewed and updated at least annually ~ Ensuring that all children with epilepsy have an Epilepsy Management Plan, seizure record and, where relevant, an Emergency Medical Management Plan, filed with their enrolment record.
-Records must be no more than 12 months old V V ~ Providing staff with a new updated Epilepsy Management Plan and medication record when changes to the order have been made (signed by the child's doctor/neurologist) ~ Ensuring the development of a Communication Record and encouraging regular communication with families/ guardians, and documenting any changes to diagnosis, treatment etc. ~ ~ ~ Communicating regularly with educators/staff in relation to the ongoing general health and wellbeing of their child, and the management of their child's epilepsy or non-epileptic seizures ~ Developing a risk minimisation plan for every child with epilepsy or non-epileptic seizures, in consultation with families/ their state epilepsy organisation/medical practitioner R V ~ ~ ~ Identifying and, where possible, minimising possible seizure triggers (refer to Definitions) as outlined in the child's Epilepsy Management Plan R ~ ~ ~ ~ Taking all personal Epilepsy Management Plans, seizure records, medication records, Emergency R ~ ✓ ✓
+R indicates legislation requirement, and should not be delet ed: Providing all staff with a copy of the service's Epilepsy and Seizures Policy and ensuring that they are aware of all enrolled children living with epilepsy or non-epileptic seizures R $\checkmark$ $\checkmark$ Providing families of children with epilepsy or non-epileptic seizures with a copy of the service's Epilepsy and Seizures Policy ( Regulation 91 ) and Administration of Medication Policy, upon enrolment/diagnosis of their child R V $\checkmark$ Facilitating communication between management, educators, staff and families regarding the service's Epilepsy and Seizures Policy $\checkmark$ V $\checkmark$ $\checkmark$ Ensuring that all educators' first aid qualifications, including CPR training, are current, meet the requirements of the National Law: Section 169(4) and National Regulations 137 , and are approved by ACECQA V V Informing staff, either on enrolment or on initial diagnosis, that their child has epilepsy or non-epileptic seizures $\checkmark$ Providing a copy of their child's Epilepsy Management Plan (including an Emergency Medication Management Plan where relevant) to the service at the time of enrolment.
+This plan should be reviewed and updated at least annually V Ensuring that all children with epilepsy have an Epilepsy Management Plan, seizure record and, where relevant, an Emergency Medical Management Plan, filed with their enrolment record.
+Records must be no more than 12 months old V Providing staff with a new updated Epilepsy Management Plan and medication record when changes to the order have been made (signed by the child's doctor/neurologist) $\checkmark$ Developing and implementing a communication record ( refer to Definitions ) and encouraging ongoing communication between families and staff regarding the status of the child's specific health care need ( Regulation 90 (c) (iii) ) V $\checkmark$ students